hexagontk/hexagon/hexagon_site/pages/index.md

   technologies.
 You can swap adapters without changing the application code.

-* **Batteries Included**: It contains all the required pieces to make production-grade applications: settings management, serialization, dependency injection[^2] and build helpers.
+* **Batteries Included**: It contains all the required pieces to make production-grade applications: logging utilities, serialization, resource handling and build helpers.

 * **Kotlin First**: Take full advantage of Kotlin instead of just calling Java code from Kotlin.
 The library is coded in Kotlin for coding with Kotlin.
 No strings attached to Java (as a Language).